Ben has spoken to tens of thousands of people in venues around the world.

-1. The New People Pact: Reinventing the Employer-Employee Compact In An Entrepreneurial Age.
+1. The Alliance: Managing Talent in the Network Age.
 If you want to recruit, train, and retain the best people for your company, understand this: the old employer-employee compact is dead.
 In today’s entrepreneurial age, the best employees are not pledging lifelong loyalty to your company — they want to sign up for “tours of duty.”
 They want to be “entrepreneurial” at work.
-Ben presents a revolutionary way to make a new people pact work for your company.
+Ben presents a revolutionary way to make a new talent alliance work for your company.

 2. The Start-Up of You: In a keynote based on his New York Times bestselling book with LinkedIn cofounder Reid Hoffman, Ben presents a blueprint for how to thrive in the new world of work.
 The key: learn to think like an entrepreneur and treat your career like it’s a start-up business: a living, breathing, growing start-up of you.
 Learn the Silicon Valley strategies that can jump-start your career, from crafting flexible career plans, to building genuine professional relationships, to finding breakout opportunities.
 This is a bold guide to thriving in a world where every professional must be the entrepreneur of his or her own life.

 3. Life Entrepreneurship for Students: Entrepreneur and author Ben Casnocha started his first company at age 12 and wrote his first book at 19.
 In a keynote aimed to inspire students to take action to improve both themselves and the world, Ben presents a blueprint for how to think outside the box and take an entrepreneurial approach to life.
 In this inspirational yet practical keynote, students will learn from a generational peer the entrepreneurial strategies that will advance themselves no matter their industry of interest and will feel empowered to confront the economic challenges facing their generation.